EESSI/docs/docs/blog/posts/2026/09/testing-mattx-with-eessi.md

-As we can see the process now cleanly moves the full process back to almanode1 where it continues running and is gone from almanode2 and unlike in the initial migration it also doesn't leave anything behind.
+As we can see this action  now cleanly moves the full process back to almanode1 where it continues running and is gone from almanode2 and unlike in the initial migration it also doesn't leave anything behind.

 The test suite verifies if the output of GROMACS is as it expects, and also verifies if there's no errors in the logs so we could use those to report back to upstream if there really is a problem.
 This test scenario proves that  we are successfully leveraging the EESSI demo project to validate the MattX cluster functionality while we keep working on other tool setups provided by the EESSI demo project thus improving it's feature set.

-Would an SSI style cluster be usefull for you ?
+Would an SSI style cluster be useful for you ?
 What workloads to you want to migrate around ,  please let us know :)